All Episodes

 We need to find someone who's balanced in their approach, moderate, someone who's going to serve this country and really reflect the mainstream values of America.

-Abortion, partial birth abortion, everything else that they stand for culturally and socially, getting Christmas out of the public square, all these things that mainstream my foot, folks.
+Another thing I'm sick of is hearing these people claim they represent the mainstream values of this country, abortion, partial birth abortion, everything else that they stand for culturally and socially, getting Christmas out of the public square, all these things that mainstream my foot, folks.

-The fact of the matter is that whoever the president nominates, that these people would call extreme right wing, have been some of the most qualified, most tested, and most accomplished people in the whole history of judicial jurisprudence.
+The fact of the matter is that whoever the president nominates, that these people would call extreme right-wing, have been some of the most qualified, most tested, and most accomplished people in the whole history of judicial jurisprudence.

-And a lot of people are looking forward to it, and they know it, and they are running scared because they have seen not what they thought was a conservative crack up.
+And a lot of people are looking forward to it, and they know it, and they are running scared because they have seen not what they thought was a conservative crackup.

 They have seen a conservative crackdown, and they know that we are here.